-- obtains the images to copy: locally or via the network; - copies the images to the candidate locations; - copies non-volatile data to the candidate locations or erases the corresponding candidate locations (/etc, /var), depending on the presence of command-line parameters -- copy-config, --copy-etc, --copy-var, --copy-all and --erase-all. - resets the ShMM and instructs it to boot the candidate U-Boot (which in turn loads images from the candidate image set).
+- obtains the images to copy: locally or via the network; - copies the images to the candidate locations; - copies non-volatile data to the candidate locations or erases the corresponding candidate locations (/etc, /var), depending on the presence of command-line parameters --copy-config, --copy-home, --copy-etc, --copy-var, --copy-all and --erase-all. - if the option --install-only is not specified, resets the ShMM and instructs it to boot the candidate U-Boot (which in turn loads images from the candidate image set).

-Because of the last stage, an invocation of rupgrade in upgrade mode typically does not return and instead resets the ShMM.
+Because of the last stage, an invocation of rupgrade in upgrade mode typically does not return and instead resets the ShMM (unless the option --install-only is used).
 If rupgrade in upgrade mode does return, it indicates that the reliable upgrade procedure has failed and was terminated before proceeding to reset the ShMM in order to boot the candidate images.